+For the Year Ended September 30, 2009
-Net change in fund balances - total governmental funds (page 12)

-Amounts reported for governmental activities in the statement of activities (page 10) are different because:

-Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total governmental funds (page 12) \$ 38,571 Amounts reported for governmental activities in the statement of activities (page 10) are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is depreciated over their estimated useful lives and reported as depreciation expense.

-The details of the differences are as follows:

-Capital outlay 4,752,484 Depreciation expense (468,362)

-Loan proceeds provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net assets.
+The details of the differences are as follows: Capital outlay Depreciation expense 495,276 (452,759) 42,517 The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, and donations) is to decrease net assets (6,816) Loan proceeds provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net assets.
 Repayment of principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net assets.
 Also, governmental funds report the effect of issuance costs and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
 The following details is the effect of these differences in the treatment of long-term debt and related items.

-The details of the differences are as follows:

-Proceeds from loans and other long-term debt (6,250,000)

-Issuance costs 35,000

-Principal payments 148,053

-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

-The details of the differences are as follows:

-Change in long-term compensated absences

-Change in net assets of governmental activities (page 10)
+The details of the differences are as follows: Principal payments 155,199 155,199 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+200,277 The details of the differences are as follows: Change in long-term compensated absences (110,712) Change in net assets of governmental activities (page 10) \$ 118,759

-Statement of Net Assets Enterprise Funds September 30, 2008
+Statement of Net Assets Enterprise Funds September 30, 2009